 Pupil progress is monitored, at least termly, through the collection of data and termly progress meetings.
 During these meetings, the SENDCo, class teacher and Senior Leadership Team will look closely at the progress that has been made.
 Provision will be adapted as a result of the meeting.
-Progress will also be monitored through the pupil's IEP targets.
+Progress will also be monitored through the pupil's IPM targets.
 After each cycle, the plan will be reviewed and progress towards each target will be monitored.
 New targets will be set according to the progress made and provision adapted accordingly.
+Targets are discussed with the pupil in school and parent in various ways e.g. parent meetings, phone calls, emails.